gtaws/ProtectWithWAF/lab1/README.md

 1. Remote desktop (RDP) to the **Attacker** windows instance, using the [Preparation](#preparation) steps above.
     *   **Note:** Once you login you may be prompted to allow your computer to be discoverable.
 You can select **No**, but either will be fine.

 2. On the Attacker instance (RDP Session) open Chrome browser.
 It should open the the webcarter ALB URL by default.
 Might be in another tab.
-Clicking the **Home** button should get you there as well, but you can also find the url cloudformation output:
+Clicking the **Home** button should get you there as well, but you can also find the url cloudformation output tab:
     ![](.//media/image2.png)

 3. In the browser window on the WebCarter site type the following in the **Search** text field and click **Search!**: